LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow.md

 ### Sign in to the lab virtual machines

-The labs in this course will use two virtual machines:
+The labs in this course will use one virtual machine:

 - **LON-CL1:** A stand-alone Windows 11 client virtual machine with Microsoft 365 suite of apps pre-installed.